 In this issue of Global Local, we’re examining whether the 20-minute neighbourhood concept can be successfully implemented in more rural settings.
 Read here.

-With lockdowns imposed across the globe forcing people to stay local, Covid-19 has put a magnifying glass over local infrastructure – in many cases exposing gaps and inequality.
-The result of this closer look has been renewed enthusiasm for the concept of 20-minute neighbourhoods (or 15-minute cities), local strategies centred on the principle that residents would have access to the services they need, such as workplaces, schools, shops, healthcare and leisure facilities, within a 20-minute walk from their home.
-In this bundle, we dive into the urban planning ideal to provide a local government perspective.
+During the Covid-19 pandemic, the lockdowns imposed across the globe put a magnifying glass over local infrastructure – in many cases exposing gaps and inequality.
+The result has been renewed enthusiasm for 20-minute cities, which prioritise local access to services, as people were forced to stay local.
+The concept of 20-minute neighbourhoods (or 15-minute cities) is underpinned by local strategies centred on the principle that residents would have access to the services they need, such as workplaces, schools, shops, healthcare and leisure facilities, within a 20-minute walk from their home.

 Towards the 20-minute neighbourhood: engaging children and young people in place-making

 This briefing draws on a diverse range of international case studies to explore how local governments can work with children and young people to achieve healthier, sustainable and more inclusive neighbourhoods.
 Read the briefing.

 International lessons from Melbourne’s 20-Minute Neighbourhoods

 As the pandemic reduces travel and commuting and people look to their local areas to fulfil needs, the traditional structures of urban areas are called into question.
 Using case studies, this briefing examines the idea of the 20-minute neighbourhood.
 Read this briefing.

 Towards creating a strategy for 20-minute neighbourhoods

 So you want to implement a 20-minute neighbourhood strategy in your town or city – what next?
 This blog outlines the key requirements of a 20-minute neighbourhood before covering practical actions councils can take to formulate a strategy and start making changes.
 Read this blog.